-Analysing And Tackling Social Issues Concerning Youth, Education And Society
+Analysing And Tackling Social Issues Concerning Youth, Education, And Society

 Innovation In Pedagogic Services

-Do you want to make a contribution to contemporary social challenges involving the relationship between children and youth and their guardians/educators?
+Do you want to make a contribution to these contemporary social challenges involving the relationship between children and youth and their guardians/educators?
 Do you want to help draft new policies that can improve the position, welfare and development of children, youth and their parents?
 Are you interested in making international comparisons?
-Youth, Education and Society (Dutch: Maatschappelijke opvoedingsvraagstukken) is the only Master’s programme in the Netherlands that specifically focuses on innovating pedagogical policy and practice, both nationally and internationally.
-This one-year, intensive programme will teach you about:
+Youth, Education and Society (Dutch: Maatschappelijke opvoedingsvraagstukken) is the only Master’s program in the Netherlands that specifically focuses on innovating pedagogical policy and practice, both nationally and internationally.

-- the quality of pedagogical and educational services, such as childcare, youth care, schools and sports clubs;
+The quality of pedagogical and educational services, such as childcare, youth care, schools and sports clubs;

-- professional practice in relation to initiatives undertaken by civil society and youth themselves.
+Professional practice in relation to initiatives undertaken by civil society and youth themselves.

 Developing An International Vision

 We will also be looking beyond our borders.
 After all, global developments (such as globalisation, poverty and migration) have had a major impact on the quality of life for children and youth.
-And we will also be analysing pedagogical services through an international lens:
+And we will also be analyzing pedagogical services through an international lens:

-- What frameworks are used in setting up youth care in the Netherlands compared to countries outside of Europe?
+What frameworks are used in setting up youth care in the Netherlands compared to countries outside of Europe?

-- How can the UN’s Convention on the Rights of the Child be given shape in youth policy worldwide?
+How can the UN’s Convention on the Rights of the Child be given shape in youth policy worldwide?

-This programme also devotes attention to international humanitarian cooperation.
+This program also devotes attention to international humanitarian cooperation.

 Education Driven By Research And The Work Field